our world at the start of 2019

 in the South are still struggling to buy a ticket!

 However, it is in RECOMMENDATIONS that we prioritise and deal with the main problem confronting the people of Africa as they seek to escape from poverty - rotten government.
-We then go on to offer constructive solutions which, if effected, could soon start to heal the ugly face of poverty found throughout most of the continent.
+We then go on to offer constructive solutions which, if effected, could soon start to heal the ugly face of poverty found throughout most of the continent, without rancour.

 * GNI per hd is basically the total of goods and services produced by a country plus income earned from overseas divided by the population of that country.

-(The history of countries participating in currency blocks is racked with failure for without political union divergences can only be addressed by forcing the weak to take a cut in their living standards and/or writing off debt.
-The Euro is no exception and before long we are likely to witness a series of countries, not just Greece, having to exit and to bring back their own currencies.
-For bailouts just prolong the inevitable.)
+(The history of countries participating in currency blocks is racked with failure for without political union divergences can only be addressed by forcing the weak to take a cut in their living standards and/or granting debt relief.
+The Euro is no exception and the Greeks have had to suffer economic hardship for 10 long years holding a ticket to this currency bloc.
+Having their own currency and devaluing it would have saved them much agony.
+Meanwhle Germany basks in the sunshine of a less strong currency caused by the inclusion of weaker Mediterranean members in the Euro.)